rachel-barrett/electron-elm-parcel-hello-world/README.md

 5. Separate into main and renderer processes
 6. Use separate directories for main and renderer processes
 7. Make main and renderer process communicate via ipc.

+8. Use parcel to bundle the front end.
+For this, need to run the following command to add some dev dependencies: `npm install -save-dev parcel-bundler concurrently cross-env wait-on`

+9. Use Elm instead of pure js.